Skip to main content

 The automation.runs.read policy is 100/min per key.
 A 2-second poll is well under that for a handful of concurrent agents.

-POST /v1/sends returns 202 { status, runId, scheduledAt? }.
-The runId is the Vercel Workflow run id (correlated with delivery analytics on the dashboard).
+POST /v1/sends returns 202 { status, sendId, runId, scheduledAt? }.
+The sendId keys the send row for analytics reads; the runId is the Vercel Workflow run id (correlated with delivery analytics on the dashboard).
+The body takes EITHER an audienceId OR an inline to (a single email or an array of ≤ 50).

 emailId: 'eml_promo',